 - 2Engines, performance and driveThe hybrid Santa Fe is a composed, comfortable and reassuring performer

 - 3MPG, CO2 and Running Costs - currently readingThe new hybrid models offer big tax savings for business users

 - 4Interior, design and technologyQuality and design have taken a step forward, with all models displaying an impressive amount of tech

 - 5Practicality, comfort and boot spaceThe Santa Fe majors on space, practicality and comfort, but the third row isn’t the most accommodating

-- 6Reliability and SafetyThe new Hyundai Santa Fe has a 5-star safety rating from Euro NCAP, it should be reliable and boasts a great warranty
+- 6Reliability and SafetyThe new Hyundai Santa Fe has a 5-star safety rating from Euro NCAP, while it should be reliable and boasts great warranty cover